-How Gender Shapes Presidential Debates — Including Between Two Men
+How Gender Shapes Presidential Debates — Even When Between 2 Men

 Tuesday's presidential debate lacked that kind of crudeness, but masculine-coded behaviors came through.
 There were vaguely threatening statements that wouldn't sound out of place in a schoolyard fight — as when Biden told Trump, "You picked the wrong guy at the wrong time."

-Trump, meanwhile, became inflamed when Biden said he needed to "get a lot smarter" — "Did you use the word smart? ...
+Trump, meanwhile, became inflamed when Biden said he needed to "get a lot smarter" — "Did you use the word 'smart'? ...
 Don't ever use the word 'smart' with me.
 Don't ever use that word," Trump responded, then trying to insult Biden's intelligence.

 And while few are praising Trump's performance, there is a sense among some that a woman would have paid a bigger penalty for being as over-the-top aggressive as he was.

-"If a woman behaved the way President Trump behaved, she would probably be referred to as the 'B' word," said Alice Stewart, a CNN commentator who worked on Texas Republican Sen. Ted Cruz's 2016 presidential campaign and former Minnesota Republican Rep. Michele Bachmann's 2012 campaign.
+"If a woman behaved the way President Trump behaved, she would probably be referred to as the B-word," said Alice Stewart, a CNN commentator who worked on Texas Republican Sen. Ted Cruz's 2016 presidential campaign and former Minnesota Republican Rep. Michele Bachmann's 2012 campaign.

 "The perception [and] optics of a woman being forceful is offensive to some people," she added.
 "I don't agree with that, but that's the way the mind of some voters happens to work."